Viewer Rating

 An arrogant reporter exploits a story about a man trapped in a cave to revitalize his career.

-The film provides a universal and cynical critique of media sensationalism and human exploitation, focusing on individual moral failings and the corrupting influence of ambition rather than advocating for a specific left or right political ideology.
+The film offers a cynical critique of media sensationalism, human exploitation, and public gullibility, focusing on universal moral failings rather than advocating for a specific political ideology or systemic solution.

 The film features a predominantly white cast typical of its production era, with no explicit race or gender swaps of traditional roles.
 Its narrative critiques human ambition and media ethics through its characters' actions, rather than focusing on or explicitly critiquing traditional identities or incorporating DEI themes.